 First way: You need to find out the shipping charges of your goods for a given period.
 For example, consider the period from July to December.

-Assume that the shipping charges for the period July to December are $400.
+Assume that the shipping charges for July to December are $400.
 Next, you need to find the average inventory costs for that period.

-To find that, you are required to determine the beginning inventory cost and ending inventory cost.
-Add them and divide them by 2.
-It gives you the average inventory costs.
+To find that, you must determine the beginning inventory cost and ending inventory cost.
+Then, add them and divide them by 2.
+Finally, it gives you the average inventory costs.

 Let us assume $4500 as the beginning inventory cost and $5500 as the ending inventory.Now average inventory = $4500 + $5500/2 = $5000.

 Now divide the shipping cost by the average inventory cost.
 That is $400/$5000=0.08 X 100=8 percent is the freight percentage.

 Second way: First, you need to determine the total cost of your delivered inventory.
 Next, find the sipping cost of that inventory.
-Then divide shipping cost by total cost of delivered items.
+Then divide shipping cost by the total cost of delivered items.

 Let us assume that $400 is the cost of delivered items, and $20 is the shipping cost of those items.
 Now $20/$400 = 0.05 X 100 = 5 percent is the freight percentage.